Crater Lake National Park

 ABOUT

-After a restful sleep at camp, we’ll seek shots of a misty morning sunrise across the lake.
-After a camp-cooked breakfast some hiking can produce epic views before packing out.
-Not only does this workshop share the best photography techniques for getting the most from your landscape photos, but also includes a naturalist guide to share the intricacies of the beauty we’re capturing!
+After a restful sleep at camp, those that can’t resist a good sunrise are invited to join Toni as she seeks a misty morning with streaks of orange and purple glistening across the sky.
+Next, the allure of coffee and baked goods will entice you back to camp before prepping for our final departure.
+Not only does this workshop share the best photography techniques for getting the most from your landscape photos, but also includes a Naturalist Guide to share the intricacies of the beauty we’re capturing!

 details